Paul McLoone: Radio

 Growing up in Derry's Bogside, McLoone began his radio career in the late 1980s.
 He first appeared on Gerry Anderson's show on BBC Radio Foyle in 1985.
 While on the show, McLoone successfully impersonated Prince Charles in a radio interview with Anderson which, in turn, launched McLoone's own career in radio with Anderson also serving as McLoone's radio mentor.

 In the late-eighties, McLoone served as frontman, guitarist and lead singer in the Carrellines with future bandmate in the Undertones, drummer Billy Doherty.
 Despite gaining praise from the Irish media, the Carrellines broke up after releasing two singles, "Bridesmaids Never Brides" and its b-side "Credence".
 After that, McLoone managed another band, Schtum, which disbanded while the group was touring America.

 As such, McLoone eventually became a radio producer and was later involved in producing various programmes for the BBC, including his own satirical sketch series McLoone which ran for three series in the early 1990s on BBC Radio Foyle.

 In March 1999, McLoone moved to Dublin in the Republic of Ireland.
-He later joined the national independent radio station, Today FM, originally called Radio Ireland before its name-change and relaunch in 1998.
+He later joined the national independent radio station, Today FM, originally called Radio Ireland before its relaunch in 1998.
 He subsequently became a producer on The Ian Dempsey Breakfast Show, for Today FM.
 During his time on The Ian Dempsey Breakfast Show, McLoone produced the show and also co-created and co-wrote the comedy Irish sketch series, Gift Grub, alongside Irish comedian/impersonator, Mario Rosenstock.
 The pair also participated in sketches either together or separately.
 In 2004, after five years on The Ian Breakfast Show, McLoone resigned from Today FM.

 The next years, McLoone went freelance, working with various TV/radio stations where he produced numerous programmes, including for the Irish national broadcaster, RTÉ.
 McLoone also worked on its two popular radio stations, RTÉ Radio 1 and RTÉ 2fm, including the RTÉ Radio 1 daytime radio program, Liveline.